I’m not a medical practitioner, so I give no medical advice. Here are some menopause resources I recommend and have selected using these principles:

 • The Menopause Brain – by Lisa Mosconi PhD.
 A fabulous book by a leading neurologist and women’s brain health specialist who demystifies the hormonal changes during peri and post- menopause and it’s impact on women’s brains.
 Did you know that during this time our cognitive function doesn’t decline … it can just be slower for a time!!!
 Lisa also a talks about therapies and lifestyles to support symptoms during menopause.
 A great first read on menopause.

 • Menopocalypse – by Amanda Thebe.
 In her witty, hilarious and honest way, she demystifies the menopause transition from a non-medico perspective and shares her tips that are based on evidence.
+Amanda share her experience of not taking MHT too.
 Has great resources and information including exercise programs and nutrition guidelines.

 • Making Menopause Matter – by Diane Danzebrink.
 Where to start with Diane … she is an incredible menovist (menopause activist) in the UK and crucial in ensuring that menopause is now on their political, healthcare, education and workplace agendas.
 The UK work has been a leading light in guiding Australia on the way forward.
 A wonderful book on supporting yourself and others.